 Startups that disrupt traditional markets like this, with convenience as their core value proposition, are on the rise.

-Especially since this kind of service has the potential to attract raving fans who spread the product through word-of-mouth.
+Especially since this kind of service has the potential to attract raving fans who spread the product through word-of-mouth (mainly on social media.)

 9. Agtech is in demand

 The term “Regenerative agriculture” hit public consciousness in 2019 and searches are up 733% over the last 5 years.